How to present your entries:

 Digital images:

-Digital Images are restricted to a maximum pixel size.
+Digital Images must be in jpeg format and are restricted to a maximum pixel size.
 Your image should be re-sized to a maximum width and height of 1600px by 1200px in landscape format.
 For portrait format, the maximum 1200px height still applies.
-The correct resolution is 96px per inch.
-Please do not submit images larger than this.
+Images with larger dimensions than these will be rejected by Photo Entry.
+The normal resolution for projected images is 96px per inch.

 There’s advice at the bottom of the page if you’re not sure how to achieve this.

-Images must be in jpeg format.
 You need to give the picture a title, and the title you’re giving it should be used as the filename.
-E-mail them to the Internal Competition Secretary - kccintcomp1@gmail.com - by the hand-in night at the latest.

 Prints:

-All prints must be mounted on board with the maximum size of board being 50cm x 40 cm. (anything larger won’t fit into the box which goes to the judge).
+Prints must be mounted on board with the maximum size of board being 50 cm x 40 cm. (anything larger won’t fit into the box which goes to the judge).
 The actual print within the mount can be any size.

 All Prints entered should have the title on the reverse side, and be accompanied by a completed Entry Form (available in the clubhouse on hand-in night or print one from here).
 Make a note of the title on the reverse side, but the member’s name should not be shown on the print.
 Members are asked to submit their entries in an appropriate bag or cover with their name on it.